darshanwohlig19/masala-marvel-restaurant-website/README.md

 # Masala Marvel Restaurant Website

-Welcome to the official repository for the Masala Marvel restaurant website project.
+Welcome to the project repository for the 'Masala Marvel' restaurant website project.
 This project is a culmination of efforts in HTML, CSS, and JavaScript to create an engaging and informative online platform for an imaginary restaurant named "Masala Marvel."

 ## Project Overview